Techtonica/techtonica.org/README.md

 ### CSS / SCSS

+The Techtonica website uses Sass to manage it's CSS.

-Styling changes should be made to the Sass (.scss) files and then compiled to CSS using one of the following commands:
+Styling changes should **only** be made to the Sass (.scss) files and then compiled to CSS using one of the following commands:

 👷‍♀️ Install Sass using one of the following

 Mac: `brew install sass/sass/sass`

 Windows: `choco install sass`

+To compile your Sass files to CSS and to keep track of changes in real-time.

 ```sh
 sass static/sass/style.scss static/css/style.css
 sass --watch static/sass/style.scss static/css/style.css
 ```

+By running the --watch command, any modifications made to the CSS files are instantly reflected, saving you time and ensuring your styles are always up-to-date.

 ### Alt-Text Guidelines